hyperledger-solang/solang/docs/language.rst

     pragma experimental ABIEncoderV2;

 The `ABIEncoderV2` pragma is not needed with Solang; structures can always be ABI encoded or decoded.
 All other pragma statements are ignored, but generate warnings.
-A pragma must be terminated with a semicolon.

 Types
 -----